rakenapp/mobx-mc/README.md

 Call `reset(array)` to replace a collection with a new list of models (or attribute hashes).
 Calling `collection.reset()` without passing any models as arguments will empty the entire collection.

-### CRUD Operations

-Mobx MC relies on the [Axios](https://github.com/axios/axios) library for making http requests.
-All CRUD related methods return a promise that will resolve to either the collection, newly created model instance or an error object.

-You can pass in Axios specific configuration by passing an additional `axios` object inside `options` for any method.

 ### url()

 Set the **url** method on a collection to reference its location on the server.
 Models within the collection will use **url** to construct URLs of their own.